harleydutton/tabula-rasa/old/Tabula Rasa from gDocs.md

 ## Hidden Information

 Hidden information in roleplaying games can range from lying, to sneaking up on someone, to hiding things.
 Hidden info is a source of tension and surprise but resolving can be tricky.
 The way I like to think about it there are two roles when talking about hidden information.
 One is the thief, the character going around hiding information.
 The other is the guard, the character trying to discover this information.
 The information the thief hides can be undiscovered or discovered.
-The guard can be suspicious or unsuspicious.
+The guard can be suspicious or oblivious.
 Because it will almost certainly come up, it is worth noting that the difficulty of checks related to hidden information should be disclosed by default but doesn't have to be revealed before or even after the check is made.
 Whenever the thief wishes to hide info or change hidden info they need to make a check.

 ### Oblivious